ProjectLibertyLabs/gateway/developer-docs/account/README.md

    cd webhook-servers && cargo run
    ```

-3. Start the API (in a new terminal):
+3. Start the API (in a new terminal).
+Ctrl-C to quit.

    ```bash
    npm run start:account-api:dev